-- 1. Each student who registers for regular credit or non-credit classes at Roane State-Harriman, Roane State-Pellissippi, or RSCC-Oak Ridge will be assessed a \$2 campus access fee each semester.
-Students registering for non-credit programs that meet for 12 weeks or less, or fewer than 12 clock hours, or for which fees are not charged will be issued a temporary parking permit but not assessed an access fee. - 2.
+- 1. Each student who registers for classes on the Harriman campus, Roane State-Oak Ridge, or Pellissippi State Technical Community College Campus will be assessed a \$2 campus access fee each semester.
+This will include students registering for credit classes as well as Community Service-Continuing Education classes.
+Students registering for non-credit programs that meet fewer than twelve weeks, or fewer than twelve clock hours, or for which fees are not charged will be issued a temporary parking permit but not assessed an access fee. - 2.
 Faculty and staff will be assessed an annual campus access fee of \$5.
 Persons who are employed Spring Semester or after will be assessed a campus access fee of \$2.50. - 3.
 All faculty, staff, and students who pay the campus access fee will be given a parking decal.
 Additional decals will be available at the cost of \$1. - 4.
-All vehicles parked or operated by any person in connection with employment or attending regular classes of the college must be registered with the Office of the Associate Dean of Student Services.
-All other persons on campus who are not short term visitors must have a temporary parking permit.
+All vehicles parked or operated by any person in connection with their employment or attending classes of the college must be registered with the Office of the Associate Dean of Student Services.
+All other persons on campus who are not short-term visitors must have a temporary parking permit.